DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 * If you want to change some bash script, generate bash script, please set up `#!/bin/bash`, not `#!/bin/sh`.
 It may not works for RCRS.
 * When your codes failed on condor, please change port numbers.
 Sometimes, port number duplication was happended.
 * Be sure that every nodes should use different map names with each others.
 If duplication happended, generated log files will be crashed and RCRS server will terminated.
+* Be careful that in this version, if the condor job is suspended over 5 mintues, it will terminate automatically even in the gpu test.
+Next version I will fix that limitation.